Andyccs/nwk_mall/README.md

 mysqld

 #Then, create a new database:
-mysql -uroot -p root -e "CREATE DATABASE IF NOT EXISTS shopgrab_db;"
+mysql -u root -p root -e "CREATE DATABASE IF NOT EXISTS shopgrab_db;"

 #Use pip to install all dependencies
 pip install -r requirements.txt